Tuesday, March 26, 2024

 Yes” he said “I want to form a skiffle group.”

-Oh?” she said “that's interesting.
+Oh?” said the teacher “that's interesting.
 How are you getting on with that?”

 I haven't started properly – I'm saving for a guitar.”